chrsw/kr2/ch4/README.md

 # About this directory
 Code for _The C Programming Language 2nd Ed._ (K&R2) Kernighan & Ritchie, 1988, Prentice Hall, Chapter 4

-RPN calculator example from Sections 4.3-4.5 in calc/ subdirectory:
+RPN calculator example from Sections 4.3-4.5 in calc/ subdirectory.
-# About this directory
-Code for _The C Programming Language 2nd Ed._ (K&R2) Kernighan & Ritchie, 1988, Prentice Hall, Chapter 5

 The following table is a list of exercises and solutions.

 |Exercise|Solution|Comments|